Multiple patterning: Pitch splitting

 The earliest form of multiple patterning involved simply dividing a pattern into two or three parts, each of which may be processed conventionally, with the entire pattern combined at the end in the final layer.
 This is sometimes called pitch splitting, since two features separated by one pitch cannot be imaged, so only skipped features can be imaged at once.
 It is also named more directly as "LELE" (Litho-Etch-Litho-Etch).
 This approach has been used for the 20 nm and 14 nm nodes.
 The additional cost of extra exposures was tolerated since only a few critical layers would need them.
 A more serious concern was the effect of feature-to-feature positioning errors (overlay).
 Consequently, the self-aligned sidewall imaging approach (described below) has succeeded this approach.

 A "brute force" approach for patterning trenches involves a sequence of (at least) two separate exposures and etchings of independent patterns into the same layer.
 For each exposure, a different photoresist coating is required.
 When the sequence is completed, the pattern is a composite of the previously etched subpatterns.
 By interleaving the subpatterns, the pattern density can theoretically be increased indefinitely, the half-pitch being inversely proportional to the number of subpatterns used.
 For example, a 25 nm half-pitch pattern can be generated from interleaving two 50 nm half-pitch patterns, three 75 nm half-pitch patterns, or four 100 nm half-pitch patterns.
 The feature size reduction will most likely require the assistance of techniques such as chemical shrinks, thermal reflow, or shrink assist films.
 This composite pattern can then be transferred down into the final layer.

 This is best described by considering a process example.
 A first exposure of photoresist is transferred to an underlying hardmask layer.
 After the photoresist is removed following the hardmask pattern transfer, a second layer of photoresist is coated onto the sample and this layer undergoes a second exposure, imaging features in between the features patterned in the hardmask layer.
 The surface pattern is made up of photoresist features edged between mask features, which can be transferred into the final layer underneath.
 This allows a doubling of feature density.

+For advanced nodes, both EUV and DUV may require splitting bidirectional layouts into more than two parts, resulting in triple and quadruple patterning, respectively.

+Sometimes, it is necessary to "stitch" two separately printed features into a single feature.
+This form of double patterning was used down to ~15nm DRAM and possibly beyond.

 A variation on this approach which eliminates the first hardmask etch is resist freezing, which allows a second resist coating over the first developed resist layer.
 JSR has demonstrated 32 nm lines and spaces using this method, where the freezing is accomplished by surface hardening of the first resist layer.

 In recent years, the scope of the term 'pitch splitting' has gradually been expanded to include techniques involving sidewall spacers.